 The Bachelor of Business Administration (Honours) in Economics Programme aims to equip students with a solid foundation of economics knowledge and training on research skills so that they can conduct economic analysis in decision making and evaluate the impacts of economic issues in a business environment.
-The programme has three unique features, namely, specially designed modules, practical training, and co-curricular activities.
+This programme has many unique features,

 The programme aims to: